WorldWindEarth/WorldWindEarth.github.io/content/worldwind/sample-app.md

     weight: 10
 ---
 Here is a small, yet feature-rich Web WorldWind sample application.
-The JavaScript/HTML/CSS code can be viewed and _edited_ right here on this web page courtesy of [JSBin](http://jsbin.com).
+The JavaScript/HTML/CSS code can be viewed and _edited_ right here on this web page courtesy of [JS Bin](http://jsbin.com).
-Click the JSBin menu headings to show/hide the code editor(s).
+Click the JS Bin menu headings to show/hide the code editor(s).

 {{< iframe url="http://jsbin.com/nomafey/embed?output" >}}

-This app is hosted in [JSBin](http://jsbin.com), the [Collaborative JavaScript Debugging App](https://github.com/jsbin/jsbin).
+This app is hosted in [JS Bin](http://jsbin.com), the [Collaborative JavaScript Debugging App](https://github.com/jsbin/jsbin).

+The complete source for this example can be viewed, downloaded or forked [on GitHub](https://gist.github.com/emxsys/85f0c07ac9caf494265392c6faed3eaa).

 ### Overview